-All hazardous materials spills (i.e. lavatory, fuel) must be reported to the immediately to the Airport Emergency Line at (416) 203-1910 noting its location on nature.
+All hazardous materials spills (i.e. lavatory fluid, fuel) must be reported immediately to the Airport Emergency Line at (416) 203-1910 noting its size and location.

 All spills must be cleaned up by the originator of the spill in a timely manner and in accordance with recognized clean up procedures.
 An acceptable clean up time will depend on an assessment of: